dpetres/cartography/README.md

 # Cartography
-Java school project for an object-oriented programming course at EPFL in order to draw a map obtained with geographical data from OpenStreetMap and HGT data.
+Java school project for an object-oriented programming course.
+Task: draw a map obtained with geographical data from OpenStreetMap and HGT data.
 This is a project co-implemented with Clarisse Fleurimont.